 Each fence/ground pole is marked out of 10 points.
 The emphasis should be on the position and effectiveness of the rider, not the quality of the horse.

-- a.
+a.
 Jumping penalties:

-- i.
+i.
 Knocking down obstacle (Level A)

-- ii.
+ii.
 Knocking ground pole (Levels B,C)

-- iii.
+iii.
 First refusal (run out)

-- iv.
+iv.
 Second refusal

-- v.
-Third refusal
+2 Faults

-- vi.
-Not going over center section of ground pole (Levels B, C)
+3 Faults

-3 Faults 3 Faults
+3 Faults